rstrom/bf-test/README.md

 ## Customization

-The Butterfly CLI is included as **editable TypeScript source code** - not compiled JavaScript.
-You can:
+The Butterfly CLI is included as **editable TypeScript source code** - giving you complete control:

+- **Debug & fix issues** - Full access to all CLI source code
-- Modify routing logic in `butterfly-cli/services/sitemap-router.ts`
+- **Customize routing** - Modify `butterfly-cli/services/sitemap-router.ts`
-- Customize build process in `butterfly-cli/cli/commands/build.ts`
+- **Extend build process** - Edit `butterfly-cli/cli/commands/build.ts`
-- Add new CLI commands in `butterfly-cli/cli/index.ts`
+- **Add new features** - Expand `butterfly-cli/cli/index.ts`

-- Extend sitemap parsing in `butterfly-cli/parsers/sitemap-parser.ts`
+**Note:** The CLI currently has some bugs but you have the full source to fix them!
+This ensures you always own your static site generator.

 All changes take effect immediately using Bun's native TypeScript execution.